celestiaorg/docs/docs/developers/intro-to-op-stack.md

 ## OP Stack + Celestia

-This tutorial will guide you through how start your own devnet with a modified version of `optimism-bedrock` that uses Celestia as a DA layer.
+This category will guide you through how start your own devnet or testnet with a modified version of `optimism-bedrock` that uses Celestia as a DA layer.

 The handling of data is accomplished in two ways.
 First, data is written to the data availability (DA) layer i.e. in this case Celestia, then the